RomanovaDI/functionObjectsNNturb/README.md

 For compillation source OpenFOAM bashrc, then run wmake from the functionObjectsNNturb/field/ directory.

-Add the functionObjectsNNturb/postProcessDict to system/ folder of case and the functionObjectsNNturb/runPostProcess script to case folder.
+Add the functionObjectsNNturb/postProcessDict to system/ folder of case.
-Run the runPostProcess script from case folder.
+Run postProcess -dict system/postProcessDict